MuhtasimTanmoy/notebook/books/distributed systems concept and design.md

 A distributed system is one in which components located at networked computers communicate and coordinate their actions only by passing messages.

-This definition leads to the following especially significant characteristics of distributed systems: concurrency of components, lack of a global clock and independent failures of components.
+This definition leads to the following especially significant characteristics of distributed systems:
+- concurrency of components
+- lack of a global clock
+- independent failures of components

 The largest online game, EVE Online, utilises a client-server architecture where a single copy of the state of the world is maintained on a centralized server and accessed by client programs running on players’ consoles or other devices.

 ## System Models

 - Computer clocks and timing events
     - Each computer in a distributed system has its own internal clock, which can be used by local processes to obtain the value of the current time.
-Therefore two processes running on different computers can each associate timestamps with their events.
+    - Therefore two processes running on different computers can each associate timestamps with their events.
     - However, even if the two processes read their clocks at the same time, their local clocks may supply different time values.
-This is because computer clocks drift from perfect time and, more importantly, their drift rates differ from one another.
+    - This is because computer clocks drift from perfect time and, more importantly, their drift rates differ from one another.
     - The term clock drift rate refers to the rate at which a computer clock deviates from a perfect reference clock.
-Even if the clocks on all the computers in a distributed system are set to the same time initially, their clocks will eventually vary quite significantly unless corrections are applied.
+    - Even if the clocks on all the computers in a distributed system are set to the same time initially, their clocks will eventually vary quite significantly unless corrections are applied.

 - Event ordering
 - Failure model

 - In Chapter 4, we present the Java interfaces to datagram and stream communication, which provide different degrees of reliability.

 - Chapter 5 presents the request-reply protocol, which supports RMI.
-Its failure characteristics depend on the failure characteristics of both processes and communication channels.
-The protocol can be built from either datagram or stream communication.
-The choice may be decided according to a consideration of simplicity of implementation, performance and reliability.
+- Its failure characteristics depend on the failure characteristics of both processes and communication channels.
+- The protocol can be built from either datagram or stream communication.
+- The choice may be decided according to a consideration of simplicity of implementation, performance and reliability.

-- Chapter 17 presents the two-phase commit protocol for transactions.
+- Chapter 17 presents the `two-phase commit` protocol for transactions.
 It is designed to complete in the face of well-defined failures of processes and communication channels.

-- The algorithm that we describe here is a ‘distance vector’ algorithm.
+- The algorithm that we describe here is a `distance vector` algorithm.
 This will provide a basis for the discussion in Section 3.4.3 of the link-state algorithm that has been used since 1979 as the main routing algorithm in the Internet.

 - Routing in networks is an instance of the problem of path finding in graphs.
 Bellman’s shortest path algorithm, published well before computer networks were developed [Bellman 1957], provides the basis for the distance vector method.